cloudflare/workers-docs/content/tutorials/build-a-todo-list/_index.md

 You'll need to get your Cloudflare API keys to deploy code to Cloudflare Workers: see ["Finding your Cloudflare API keys"](/quickstart/api-keys) for a brief guide on how to find them.

+_Note: Workers KV is only available to users with a paid Workers plan._

 ## Generate

 Cloudflare's command-line tool for managing Worker projects, Wrangler, has great support for templates – pre-built collections of code that make it easy to get started writing Workers.
 In this tutorial, you'll use the default JavaScript template to generate a Workers project.